gucci-ninja/Soft-Eng-Lecture-Notes/3B/4A03/README.md

 - pass/fail assignments

 ### Definition of Sustainable Development
-- Sustainable Development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs
+- Sustainable Development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs - _Brundtlanf Report_
 - concepts of responsibility and ethics
+### Triple Bottom Line
+- social responsability, environmental impact, financial value

-### Corporate Social Responsibility CSR
+### CSR Corporate Social Responsibility
 - form of self-regulation for companies intgrated into business model
 - ensures compliance with the spirit of the law, ethical standards and international norms
 - goal is to embrace opportunity and consider all stakeholders